-The Center for Languages and Intercultural Communication (CLIC) is housed in the School of Humanities and offers instruction to all Rice students in 10 languages: Arabic, Chinese, French, German, Italian, Japanese, Korean, Portuguese, Russian, and Spanish.
+The Center for Languages and Intercultural Communication (CLIC) is housed in the School of Humanities and offers instruction to all Rice students in 9 languages: Arabic, Chinese, French, German, Italian, Japanese, Korean, Portuguese, and Spanish.
 CLIC emphasizes intercultural and interpersonal communication along with study abroad and experiential learning.

-Rice does not have a language requirement, but Rice students see the value of learning or further developing their knowledge of a language other than English.
-Although people in many parts of the world speak English, there are billions of people who don't.
-Learning other languages at CLIC means gaining linguistic knowledge and sociocultural awareness and that combination enables you to communicate successfully with people in your shared language and to better understand your own cultural background.
+Rice does not have a language requirement, but students see the value of learning or further developing their knowledge of a language other than English.
+Although many people in the world speak English, there are billions of people who don't.
+Learning other languages means gaining linguistic knowledge and sociocultural awareness, enabling you to communicate successfully with people in your shared language and better understand your own cultural background.

-The Center for Languages and Intercultural Communication also offers a Certificate in Language and Intercultural Communication in each of its 10 languages.
-This certificate confirms proficiency using an internationally recognized scale and requires coursework and experiential learning.
-A certificate of proficiency in a language can be valuable evidence of your skill level through its purpose of confirming the socio-cultural knowledge needed to communicate successfully in the language as well as the all-around (active, passive, written, and oral) linguistic facility of its holder.
-Students who complete the certificate will be able to speak with minimal obstacles for self and for their conversation partner, even in spontaneous situations; write in a clear and context-appropriate manner; and understand key socio-cultural issues associated with the target language.
-Requirements for each language certificate are here.
+The Center for Languages and Intercultural Communication also offers a Certificate in Language and Intercultural Communication in each of its languages.
+This Certificate confirms proficiency using an internationally recognized scale and requires coursework, experiential learning, and an outcomes assessment.
+A Certificate of proficiency in a language can be valuable evidence of the socio-cultural knowledge needed to communicate successfully in the language in interpersonal and presentational modes.
+Students who complete the Certificate are able to speak with minimal obstacles for self and for their conversation partner, even in spontaneous situations; write in a clear and context-appropriate manner; and understand key sociocultural issues associated with the target language.
+Requirements for each Language Certificate are here.

 CLIC also offers Rice in Country, a six-week, six-credit, Rice faculty-led summer study abroad program.
-The program offers intensive versions of on-campus curricula combined with varied extracurricular and experiential activities.
+The program offers intensive instruction combined with varied extracurricular and experiential activities.
 The programs vary each year according to demand.
-Destinations may include Brazil, Costa Rica, Egypt, France, Italy, Japan, Korea, Spain and Taiwan.
+Destinations may include Brazil, Egypt, France, Italy, Japan, Korea, Peru, Spain, and Taiwan.
 Rice in Spain has a medical professions focus.
 In addition to Rice in Country, CLIC offers a faculty-led Spring Break trip to Berlin.

-The Department of Modern and Classical Languages and Cultures (MCLC) offers literature and culture courses in Spanish, French, and German and different majors and minors while the Department of Transnational Asian Studies (TAS) offers multidisciplinary courses and a major and a minor in Asian Studies.
+The Department of Modern and Classical Languages and Cultures (MCLC) offers literature and culture courses in Spanish, French, and German and different majors and minors, while the Department of Transnational Asian Studies (TAS) offers multidisciplinary courses and a major and a minor in Asian Studies.
 You can check the MCLC website and the TAS website for more information.